t3-innovation-network/ocf-collab.github.io/index.md

 ## Framework
 This activity is part of [The T3 Innovation Network Pilot Projects](https://www.uschamberfoundation.org/t3-innovation/pilot-projects) Competency Data Collaborative Work Task 5.2.

-## Objective
-Develop guidelines and protocols for publishing competency data as open linked data and support search and retrieval between networked repositories.

 ## Phase 1: Design network architecture and protocols.
 October 2019 through April 2020.

 The draft specifications for the OCF Collab are the following.
 We recommend reading the "Getting STarted" guide first.
 The documents will remain a work in progress through the prototype period: